nprapps/armslist-scraper/README.md

 ## What to expect

 The scraper will output the listings into a csv format.
 Running script will make two main csv files: cache/index.csv is a master of all listings with the URL, state and date; and listings.csv will be the bulk of the data with each listing and the associated details.

+Don't worry if the script is taking a long time to run.
+There's a lot of data coming so that's expected.